 The presence of large domus in the city, houses with gardens and rich ornamental decoration, is proof of the presence of important property-owning families.
 And it was probably thanks to these families that the small Bàrcino gradually grew in size and significance.
 By the start of the 5th century money was already being minted in the city, establishing the first link with the imperial elite and placing it among the powerful cities.

 In fact, it was particularly in the 5th century, at the end of the Roman Empire, that the city became more important.
 Between 410 and 415, the Visigothic king Ataulf installed his wife Gala Placidia here, turning Bàrcino into an imperial seat for a brief period, until Ataulf was assassinated in the city and the court moved to Aquitania in Gaul, present-day Aquitaine, France.
 Despite this, Bàrcino's close relationship with the Visigothic kings continued until the 8th century.

 Numerous remains from the city's Roman period have come to light over the last 80 years.
-So the Barcelona City Council Archaeology Service has launched the Bàrcino Plan, with the idea of reclaiming archaeology for the public through a series of initiatives, notably the Barcelona Archaeological Map , with 3,000 archaeological sites in the city.
+So the Barcelona City Council Archaeology Service has launched the Bàrcino Plan, with the idea of reclaiming archaeology for the public through a series of initiatives, notably the Barcelona Archaeological Map, with more than 3.000 archaeological sites in the city.